isitsamgallon/Ashen-Campaign/content/Locations/Uvam Dynasty/Uvam Dynasty.md

 A nation found to the south of [[The Dawn Empire]].
 Its architecture is based on [Edo Period Japan](https://en.wikipedia.org/wiki/Edo_period).
 Uvam is an [Anarchist Nation](https://en.wikipedia.org/wiki/Anarchy) with many of the towns and people free to do what they want, leading to them being extremely different from one another.
-Long ago they all banded together under one banner and each contributed forces for a standing army.  [[Mordecai Reverence]] spent a long time in the region and has a particularly dark past associated with [[Minatota]] and its leader, [[Arwen Gryffon]].
+Long ago they all banded together under one banner and each contributed forces for a standing army.  [[Mordecai Reverence]] spent a long time in the region and has a particularly dark past associated with [[Minatota]] and its de facto leader, [[Arwen Gryffon]].

-[[Uvam Dynasty]] and [[Ehobel]] have a large bridge that connects them called the [[Goldpass Bridge]] that is used for trade between the two nations.
+[[Uvam Dynasty]] and [[Ehobel]] share a large bridge that connects them called the [[Goldpass Bridge]] which is used for trade between the two nations.

-The land is covered in maple trees
+### Geography
+Uvam is a relatively small nation found towards the south of the [[Verdant Spine]].
+The land is known for its vibrant grass, gentle hills and maple trees, a unique feature only found in this nation.

 ### Known Locations
 - [[Minatota]]